 All charter parties receive a personal orientation, so please plan your guest’s arrival accordingly.
 In addition, we will drive your houseboat out of the marina and then dock it for your upon your return.
 Once you are on the wide open lake, you’ll find driving a houseboat quite easy.
 Most of our boats have a flying bridge, so you may pilot the vessel from the top deck or main cabin.
-We provide you a safety and orientation DVD of the training you receive, so you can brush up once you are out on the lake or you can watch our Houseboat Orientation Video here.
+We provide you a safety and orientation DVD of the training you receive, so you can brush up once you are out on the lake.
 And you can call us via cell phone with any questions while on your trip.

 How long of a trip can I take?

 You can choose between three nights (weekends), four nights (midweek) or seven nights (weekly).
 Also, if available, ‘extra nights’ can be added to your voyage at a prorated amount.

 What time of day do we start our voyage and when do we return to the dock?